-The City of Ryde will examine ways to get the most out of our existing open spaces to meet the sport and recreation needs now and into the future while maintaining the amenity of our neighbourhoods.
+The City of Ryde will examine ways to get the most out of our existing open spaces to meet the sport and recreation needs now and into the future, recognising the role and connection to our natural and cultural environmental areas while maintaining the amenity of our neighbourhoods.

 Strategic Focus Action Review layouts of all major open spaces to identify areas where additional recreation or sporting opportunities can be realised.
-Prepare a Master Plan for Meadowbank Park which: Identifies the extent of the former land fill area Examines the potential to reconfigure the netball courts (or the majority of them) on solid ground, and if possible extend the number of courts Identifies the potential to reconfigure and retain the number of hockey, football playing fields and cricket pitches or moving their activities to another field(s) within the City of Ryde Analyses and identify parking and internal traffic movement solutions that benefit the complex as a whole Takes into account possible future synthetic surface(s) at Meadowbank Number 2 and/ or Number 3 Provides for more extensive shade via tree planting and shade structures Considers the inclusion of a potential skate park Incorporates extensive consultation with user groups and neighbouring residents Incorporate passive recreation into master plan.
+Prepare a Master Plan for Meadowbank Park which: Improves amenities Identifies the extent of the former land fill area Examines the potential to reconfigure the netball courts (or the majority of them) on solid ground, and if possible extend the number of courts Identifies the potential to reconfigure and retain the number of hockey, football playing fields and cricket pitches or moving their activities to another field(s) within the City of Ryde Analyses and identify parking and internal traffic movement solutions that benefit the complex as a whole Takes into account possible future synthetic surface(s) at Meadowbank Number 2 and/ or Number 3 Provides for more extensive shade via tree planting and shade structures Considers the inclusion of a potential skate park Incorporates upgrades and addition of sports lighting Incorporate passive recreation into master plan including youth facilities, playgrounds, walkway/cycle paths and picnic facilities.
+Progressively implement the outcomes of the Meadowbank Park Master Plan.
 Prepare a Master Plan for ELS Hall Park to incorporate parking solutions, dog off leash area, additional shade, expanded playground and opportunities for improvements to existing baseball and cricket facilities.
 Progressively implement the outcomes of the ELS Hall Master Plan.
 Prepare a Master Plan for the redevelopment of Gannan Park which incorporates: Consideration of field layout, lighting, parking and extended passive recreation opportunities (eg bbq, circuit path, landscaping, additional shade, seating etc) Consultation with sporting groups and neighbouring residents Progressively implement the outcomes of the Gannan Park Master Plan.
 Progressively prepare Master Plans for all Level 1 and 2 sports fields Prepare a Strategic Plan and Master Plan which investigates upgrading of Olympic Park including the Ryde Aquatic Leisure Centre (RALC).
 Upgrading to possibly include additional facilities including indoor courts, pool, futsal, a skate / youth facility, additional carparking, provision of tennis and the existing open space.